What is your interpretation of Acts 8:12-17 in regards to the people receiving the Holy Spirit and Simon the Sorcerer?

 Acts 2:38 Then Peter said to them, “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.

-Something to note in Acts 8:12, regarding what Philip preached is how it differs from the gospel the apostles preached.
+Something to note in Acts 8:12, regarding what Philip preached, is how it differs from the gospel the apostles preached.
 Philip was preaching “ the things concerning the kingdom of God and the name of Jesus Christ.”
 Philip failed to tell them to “repent” and be “baptized in the name of Jesus Christ for the remission of sins,” and that they would “receive the gift of the Holy Spirit.”
-The understanding of one’s sin and the need to repent is important for one to come to faith in Jesus.
+The understanding of one’s sin and the need to repent is essential for one to come to faith in Jesus.

 We know Philip failed to preach the full gospel of salvation because he was preaching about “things concerning the Kingdom of God and the name of Jesus.”
 There’s no mention of repenting and trusting in Jesus for the forgiveness of sins.
-We are also told that the people believed what Philip preached but they did not receive the Holy Spirit until later when Peter and John came and laid hands on them (Acts 8:14, 17).
-Listening to Philip, the people “had received the word” (vs 14), but not the Holy Spirit (vs 15).
+We are also told that the people believed what Philip preached, but they did not receive the Holy Spirit until later when Peter and John came and laid hands on them (Acts 8:14, 17).
+Listening to Philip, the people “had received the word” (vs. 14), but not the Holy Spirit (vs. 15).

 God Alone Gives the Spirit